oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-sdk/ai-speech-sdk.md

 3. Generate API Key

-    In the dialog, select Generate API Key Pair.
-Click Download Private Key and save the key to your .oci directory and then click Add.
+    In the dialog, select "Generate API Key Pair."
+Click "Download Private Key" and save the key to your .oci directory.
+Finally, click "Add."
         ![](./images/gen-api.png " ")

 4. Generate Config File

     Copy the values shown on the console.
         ![](./images/conf.png " ")